Navigating the Middle East Conflict: Strategic Insights for Businesses

 Companies should:

-Track regional shifts in energy markets, technology integration, and logistics routes
+Track regional shifts in energy markets, technology integration, and logistics routes.

-Prepare for volatility in oil prices and economic performance
+Prepare for volatility in oil prices and economic performance.

-Anticipate spillover effects into global trade and regulatory environments
+Anticipate spillover effects into global trade and regulatory environments.

-3. Update Corporate Risk Models to Reflect Escalating Geopolitical Threats
+Updating Corporate Risk Models for Geopolitical Threats

 Recent assessments highlight rising risks: proxy conflicts, governance gaps in Gaza, and increased nuclear escalation potential in Iran.
 These dynamics heighten supply-chain disruption risks, mobility restrictions, and operational instability.